Idaenam: Idaenam in South Korean politics

-Lee Jun-seok is one of the most representative Idaenam politicians of South Korea.
+Lee Jun-seok is one of the most representative idaenam politicians of South Korea.

-The Idaenam phenomenon often leads to political conservatism or populism (Including both left and right sides).
-The JoongAng Ilbo, a South Korean centre-right publication, reported that Lee Jun-seok, the then leader of the People Power Party, used anti-feminist investigations to win the votes of Idaenam.
+The idaenam phenomenon often leads to political conservatism or populism (Including both left and right sides).
+The JoongAng, a South Korean centre-right publication, reported that Lee Jun-seok, the then leader of the People Power Party, used anti-feminist investigations to win the votes of idaenam.

 South Korea's liberal Moon Jae-in government implemented a more feminist policy than the previous conservative government, and men in their 20s had severe antipathy against it.
-Yoon Suk-yeol of right-wing conservative People Power Party and Lee Jae-myung of liberal Democratic Party of Korea, who were the main candidates for the 2022 South Korean presidential election, took a negative attitude toward feminism to win the votes of Idaenam.
+Yoon Suk-yeol of right-wing conservative People Power Party and Lee Jae-myung of liberal Democratic Party of Korea, who were the main candidates for the 2022 South Korean presidential election, took a negative attitude toward feminism to win the votes of idaenam.

-Centrist conservative-liberal People Party's Ahn Cheol Soo criticized Yoon and Lee for promoting misogyny to pander to sexist Idaenam.
+Centrist conservative-liberal People Party's Ahn Cheol Soo criticized Yoon and Lee for promoting misogyny to pander to sexist idaenam.

 In 2024, during the martial law crisis, the protests against Yoon invoking martial law were marked by a lack of turnout from young men.
-Yoon was then impeached, and during the next presidential election held in 2025, the gender/age divisions persisted, as also Lee Jun-seok ran as a third-party, Reform Party candidate, and received a plurality (37.2%) of the votes of men aged 18-29, beating out People Power Party candidate Kim Moon-soo by a mere 0.3%.
-The support for Lee Jae-myung, who ran again and this time won the election, was once again the lowest amongst men aged 18-29, at just 24%; while people in their 40s and 50s, regardless of gender, again backed Lee Jae-Myung by about 70%.
+Yoon was then impeached, and during the next presidential election held in 2025, the gender/age divisions persisted, as also Lee Jun-seok ran as a third-party, Reform Party candidate, and received a plurality (37.2%) of the votes of men aged 18–29, beating out People Power Party candidate Kim Moon-soo by a mere 0.3%.
+The support for Lee Jae-myung, who ran again and this time won the election, was once again the lowest amongst men aged 18–29, at just 24%; while people in their 40s and 50s, regardless of gender, again backed Lee Jae-Myung by about 70%.